ch3889/6694-DynaPrompt/PROJECT_SUBMISSION.md

 **Student**: Max Zishock Kim (zk2295@columbia.edu)

 For questions about:
-- Code reproduction → See Appendix A in REPORT_HYBRID_FINAL.md
+- Code reproduction → See Appendix A in REPORT_IEEE_FORMAT.md
-- Experimental setup → See Appendix D in REPORT_HYBRID_FINAL.md
+- Experimental setup → See Appendix A.B-C in REPORT_IEEE_FORMAT.md
-- Results interpretation → See Sections 3-4 in REPORT_HYBRID_FINAL.md
+- Results interpretation → See Sections IV-V in REPORT_IEEE_FORMAT.md

 ---